ApexEngineers/WRO-ApexEngineers/CodeDocumentation.md

 - **Pink block detection (via Raspberry Pi):** Once the Pi detects two pink blocks, it sends a "PINK" signal to the Arduino.
 - **Robot Response (Arduino):** The `parallelParking` function would move the robot forward, position it between the blocks, and adjust the steering to park in the available space.

-### Improvements & Next Steps:
-1. **Parallel Parking Implementation:** The `parallelParking` function needs a detailed implementation of the turning and parking sequence, likely involving multiple servo adjustments and motor control.
+### Fine tuning:
-2. **Tuning:** Fine-tuning parameters such as the turning angles, delay times, and ultrasonic threshold values will be necessary for smooth operation.
+Fine-tuning parameters such as the turning angles, delay times, and ultrasonic threshold values will be necessary for smooth operation.